greenkeytech/zero-pod-autoscaler/README.md

 ignores the Deployment; once scaled back to one, the HPA may scale up further.

 To do this, ZPA is a **TCP proxy** in front of the Service load balancing a Deployment.
 This allows the ZPA to track the number of connections and scale the Deployment to zero when the connection count has been zero for some time period.

 If scaled to zero, an incoming connection triggers a scale-to-one action.
 Once Service's Endpoints include a "ready" address, the connection can complete, hopefully before the client times out.

+## Status

+Alpha-quality.
+Currently deployed successfully for some internal use-cases.
+Currently recommended for use only if willing to read and/or customize the code.

 ## Usage